FluxLemur/citybash/README.md

 # CityBash
-CityBash is simeple [real time strategy game](https://en.wikipedia.org/wiki/Real-time_strategy) written as a server to facillitate the implementation and integration of AI players.
+CityBash is simple [real time strategy game](https://en.wikipedia.org/wiki/Real-time_strategy) written as a server to facilitate the implementation and integration of AI players.

 ## Overview
 The player controls _one_ city with assets and capabilities.